AEADataEditor/aeadataeditor.github.io/_guidance/preparing-replication-package.md

 ### Submitting

-You can now submit your replication package to the Data Editor, along with the completed checklist from above, and the generated `main.log` (which should be in the same directory as `main.do`) as evidence.
+You can now submit your replication package to the Data Editor, along with the completed checklist from above, and the generated `main.log`/`main.Rout` as evidence.

 ### Problems?